 What does it do?

-Who is it for?
+How is it organised?

-The idea for the seminar came out of discussions amongst members of the New Economy Organisers’ Network, Compass and the Centre for Cultural Studies Research at the University of East London.
-Our hope was for the sessions to be useful and relevant both to political activists and organisers and to others simply interested in exploring the ideas.
+The idea for the Culture, Power and Politics seminars came out of discussions amongst members of a number of different organisations and groups, including New Economy Organisers’ Network, Compass The World Transformed, and Demand the Impossible, From the beginning our hope was for the sessions to be useful and relevant both to political activists and organisers and to others simply interested in exploring the ideas.

 We also wanted them to work for people who have no prior knowledge of the subjects and for those who may be world-class experts, and everyone in between.
 Our idea was that if you don’t know anything about these subjects then feel free to come and find out.
 If you’re an expert – then come and join in the discussions to help others learn and to deepen your own understanding through conversation with others.
 We believe that all learning is collective!

-The seminars have been running in different formats and venues since 2015 now, and we think they have been very successful at achieving what they set out to do, so we are continuing with them.
+Both sets of seminars have been running in different formats and venues since 2015, and we think they have been very successful at achieving what they set out to do, so we are continuing with them.

 This really depends on who turns up and what they want to do.
 Ideally we like it to be a fairly free-flowing mixture of lecture, open workshop, group discussion, skill-share and political debate.It really varies from session to session.